Adult Taekwondo Instructors

 Master Tara Sarathi

-Julie Nelson is a 3rd degree black belt who currently teaches adult taekwondo classes.
+Master Julie Nelson is a 4th degree black belt who currently teaches adult Taekwondo for Life, a class that she founded and coined the name for.
 After a checkered past in the martial arts, she found her home at CW Boston in the summer of 2004, and has been a wisecracking fixture there ever since.
 She has been in the Boston area for nearly 20 years, working as a software developer, and currently lives with her partner and family just south of Boston.

-Kevin Lu is a 2nd degree black belt and currently teaches adult black belt classes and adult beginner/intermediate classes.
+Master Kevin Lu is a 4th degree black belt who currently teaches adult black belt classes.
 He joined C.W.
 Taekwondo in 2012 and started teaching in 2017.
-Kevin serves as the Treasurer for the club.
+Kevin also serves as the Treasurer for the club.

-Kevin has represented the US Poomsae National Team in 2018 and 2019.
-In 2019, Kevin and his teammates, Andrew Hurd and Kevin Jiang earned Bronze for 18-30 Recognized Team Poomsae at the Wuxi 2019 World Taekwondo World Cup Poomsae Championships.
+Kevin has represented the US Poomsae National Team in 2018, 2019 and 2020.
+In 2019, Kevin and his teammates, Andrew Hurd and Kevin Jiang earned Bronze for 18-30 Recognized Team Poomsae at the Wuxi 2019 World Taekwondo World Cup Poomsae Championships, and as part of the same team, earned Gold at the 2020 Online Pan American Poomsae Championships

 Kevin currently works as a Financial Analyst at MIT.

-Andrew Mandelbaum is a 3rd degree black belt who currently teaches adult taekwondo classes.
+Andrew Mandelbaum is a 3rd degree black belt who currently teaches adult sparring classes.
 Andrew started training in taekwondo as a student at Princeton University in 2008 under Master Rex Hatfield and tested for his 1st dan there in 2012.
 After coming to Boston later that year for graduate school, he began training at MIT and at CW Taekwondo, becoming an instructor in 2019.
-Andrew currently works as a technical writer in Somerville.